-In my Christian life, I have met many people who claim to be committed to the Christian Faith.
-I have been however shocked and disturbed by some of the attitudes I have encountered among the same Christians (myself included).
-We grumble, complain and expect our successes to come through our own abilities.
-We aim to succeed against the very spiritual forces of darkness opposing our existence.
+In my Christian life, I have been shocked and disturbed by some of the attitudes we have as Christians (myself included) in regards to God’s help.
+We grumble, complain though our actions in the first place expect successes to come through our own abilities.
+We aim to succeed against the very spiritual forces of darkness we ignore.
 We then fail miserably and walk around condemned by our own actions.
 We remain in that defeated state as if Christ did not die for our salvation.
 John 3:17 (NIV) For God did not send his Son into the world to condemn the world, but to save the world through him.

 The following attitudes marked in a bold writing will help us live a victorious prayerful life.

 Let’s hunger to understand God and have a deeper fellowship with Him by working on our attitudes.
 God is patient with us and is willing to take us through the whole learning process.

 God has both qualities of a father and a mother and wants to have a fellowship with us.
 Friendship with the world breeds idolatry.